Duet3D/wiki-content/User_manual/Machine_configuration/SBC_setup.md

 - Optional webcam integration
 - Optional HTTPS support

+# Tabs {.tabset}

-Duet 3 mainboards are supplied with an SD card pre-loaded with the Raspberry Pi OS + DSF, suitable for use with Raspberry Pi 3 or 4.
-This guide assumes you are using a Raspberry Pi and the SD card image specifically set up for Duet 3.
+This guide assumes you are using a Raspberry Pi and the SD card image specifically set up for Duet 3 in SBC mode.
 In the future other SBCs may be officially supported.

+If you want to install DSF on an existing Raspberry Pi OS installation, or on a custom Debian board/installation, please see this page: [Duet Software Framework (DSF) on other boards](/User_manual/Machine_configuration/DSF_Other){target=_blank}

+## RepRapFirmware 3.5

+Duet 3 mainboards are supplied with an SD card that is set up for standalone mode (ie a Duet mainboard *without* a connected SBC).
+You will need to flash the SD card with the SBC image; see step 1 below.

+## RepRapFirmware 3.4 and earlier

+Duet 3 mainboards are supplied with an SD card split into two partitions; one FAT32 partition with the files needed for standalone mode, and one partition pre-loaded with the Raspberry Pi OS + DSF, suitable for use with Raspberry Pi 3 or 4.

 Most of the time you can start at Step 2 below, as you will receive an SD card pre-flashed with the Raspberry Pi OS + DSF.
+If you want to use the whole capacity of the SD card for an SBC installation, start at step 1.

 If your SD card supplied with the Duet 3 mainboard becomes damaged or lost, start at step 1.

-If you want to install DSF on an existing Raspberry Pi OS installation, or on a custom Debian board/installation, please see this page: [Duet Software Framework (DSF) on other boards](/User_manual/Machine_configuration/DSF_Other){target=_blank}

 # 1. Flash the image file